 The Link object class models effective adjacency between two or more ForwardingDomains (FD).
 In its basic form (i.e., point-to-point Link) it associates a set of LTP clients on one FD with an equivalent set of LTP clients on another FD.
 Like the FC, the Link has endpoints (LinkEnd) which take roles relevant to the constraints on flows offered by the Link (e.g., Root role or leaf role for a Link that has a constrained Tree configuration).
-A Link may offer parameters such as capacity and delay (see clause 6.5.3 Detailed properties of Topology)..
+A Link may offer parameters such as capacity and delay (see clause 6.5.3 Detailed properties of Topology).
 These parameters depend on the type of technology that supports the link.
 An FD may aggregate Links: see Figure 6-14 in clause 6.5.1.
 The FdEncompassesLinks association is modeled to collect links that are wholly within the bounds of the FD.